kubernetes/enhancements/keps/sig-node/3327-align-by-socket/README.md

 ## Proposal

-We propose to add a new `CPUManager` policy option called align-by-socket to the static `CPUManager` policy.
-With this policy, the `CPUManager` will prefer those hints which are within the same socket (as opposed to just within the same NUMA node) if it is possible to have all CPUs allocated from the same socket.
+We propose to add a new `CPUManager` policy option called `align-by-socket` to the  `static` policy of `CPUManager`.
+With this policy option, the `CPUManager` will prefer those hints in which all CPUs are within same socket in addition to exisiting hints which require minimum NUMA nodes.
+With this policy option CPUs will be considered aligned at socket boundary instead of NUMA boundary during allocation.
+Thus if best hint consist of NUMA nodes within one socket, `CPUManager` may try to assign available CPUs from all NUMA nodes of socket.

 ### Risks and Mitigations